 In some instances, the thyroid gland may be ablated or removed.
 Once this has been done thyroid hormone replacement will often be necessary.

 When you have hypothyroidism, your body isn’t producing enough hormone, so your health practitioner will prescribe thyroid hormone.
+The most common are Levothyroxine (T4) and Liothyronine (T3).
+You might get one or both prescribed to you.

 Some health practitioner may use other forms of thyroid replacement in the form of glandular thyroid hormone or compounded thyroid hormone as well.
 This often will be based on the practitioner’s treatment preferences.